NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Seugathi Reality Warper.md

 * * *

-The wicked, alien [[Bestiary 2/Neothelid|Neothelids]] impregnate themselves through ritualistic magic to produce wormlike servitor creatures called seugathis.
+The wicked, alien [[Neothelid|Neothelids]] impregnate themselves through ritualistic magic to produce wormlike servitor creatures called seugathis.
 These creatures spawn with a strong psychic drive to complete some task on behalf of the neothelids' far-reaching plans.
 These directives are diverse, strange, and usually cruel toward humanoid life.